oschmid/website/content/posts/gtd-in-roam/index.md

 >- Horizon 5: Purpose and principles – The purpose, mission and values at the heart of your existence;
 >- Horizon 4: Vision – A broad overview of what success looks like for you on a 3 – 5 years timeline;
 >- Horizon 3: Goals – The larger outcomes you’d like to make manifest in the next 1 – 2 years;
->- Horizon 2: Areas of Focus and Accountabilities – The roles and areas of life your committed to focussing on in the next 12 months;
+>- Horizon 2: Areas of Focus and Accountability – The roles and areas of life your committed to focussing on in the next 12 months;
 >- Horizon 1: Current projects – The list of any outcome you are committed to realising in < 12 months; and
 >- Ground: Current actions – The comprehensive action list at the core of getting things done.